 Flora and Fauna

 Magellanic subpolar forests dominate the landscape with species such as Coigue de Magallanes, Ciprés de las Guaitecas, and Canelo.
-Vegetation also includes coastal grasslands and thickets, along with formations of Coihue and Sphagnum.
+Vegetation also includes coastal grasslands, thickets, and Coihue and Sphagnum formations.

 Fauna includes Huemul, Puma, Gato Montés, Culpeo Fox, and Chilla, along with 136 bird species that include the Condor, the fío-fío, the southern churrín, and the giant woodpecker.
 In addition, marine environments host leopard seals, whales, and southern and Chilean dolphins.